-Sadako and the Thousand Paper Cranes is a emotionally, powerful story.
+Sadako and the Thousand Paper Cranes is an emotionally, powerful story.
 It is a perfect book for introducing this difficult topic to young readers.
-There are no detailed graphic images described the war, the bomb or even to after effects, only an acknowledgment of these things. [chapter book, ages 8 and up]
+There are no detailed graphic images describing the war, the bomb, or even after effects, only an acknowledgment of these things. [chapter book, ages 8 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.

 p.s.
 21 powerful photos show what life inside a Japanese internment camp was like here.

 Food for the Future: Sustainable Farms Around the World